genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

     .. module:: gnr.web.gnrwebpage

     Genro provides the application GUI using webpages.
-A webpage is built through an istance of a GnrCustomWebPage, that is a custom class of the :class:`GnrWebPage`.
+A webpage is built through an istance of the GnrCustomWebPage class, that is a custom class of the :class:`GnrWebPage`.

     You can act on a Genro webpage through many webpage elements: please check the :ref:`introduction to webpage elements <webpage_elements_intro>` if you need